Welcome to today's edition of the Rush 24-7 podcast.

 It's amazing.

-Funnily enough the ones we do get to hear about the so called universal surveillance turns out to be absolutely useless.
+Funnily enough, the ones we do get to hear about, the so-called universal surveillance, turns out to be absolutely useless.

-The Panty Bomber, uh who tried to blow up the uh the the flight over Detroit, uh the Panty bomber's dad uh uh in back in Nigeria went to the CIA and said my son uh is pl pod the CIA did nothing about it.
+The Panty bomber, who tried to blow up the flight over Detroit, the Panty bomber's dad back in Nigeria went to the CIA and said, my son is podding.

-Uh the the Homeland Security let that guy get on the plane uh let him try to light him light up his uh his knickers over Detroit and self-detonate over Detroit and at the end of it Janet in Competano, the Homeland Security Secretary said the system worked.
+The Homeland Security let that guy get on the plane, let him try to light up his knickers over Detroit and self-detonate over Detroit.

 It's not one, not one like most countries have, but they actually had two.

-And again, nothing it wasn't enough.
+And again, nothing, it wasn't enough.

 They're monitoring everybody's emails and keeping them in a big database.

-You know, to go after a guy who's goes back to Dagastan and trains with murky terrorist groups and you know y it's all bit difficult that you know so he might be a terrorist but he might just be you know an observant Muslim and if you and a a pious devout Muslim and if you go after him you're gonna be tied up in sensitivity training hell for the next year and a half and the and your career will be over.
+You know, to go after a guy who goes back to Dagestan and trains with murky terrorist groups, and it's all a bit difficult that, you know, so he might be a terrorist, but he might just be, you know, an observant Muslim and if you a pious, devout Muslim.

-And it's much easier and it's always the way when you have big universal bureaucracies they always go for the easy targets.
+When you have big universal bureaucracies, they always go for the easy targets.

-It's uh when they when they introduced a coast to coast gun registry, national gun registry up in Canada after some guy uh walked into a college in Montreal and and killed a bunch of the young female students and they respond by uh coming up with this big national gun registry.
+It's when they introduced a coast-to-coast gun registry, national gun registry up in Canada, after some guy walked into a college in Montreal and killed a bunch of the young female students.

 No, they start harassing farmers who've got rusty shotguns that their grandparents gave them 60 years ago.

-It's not only unconstitutional it's also ineffective.
+It's not only unconstitutional, it's also ineffective.

 Mark Stein in for Rush.